FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Lexington, VA 24450

-To pay online via a debit/credit card, go to www.sigmanu.org/payhq.
+To make a payment online via a debit/credit card, go to www.sigmanu.org/payhq.
 If you are making a payment online not pertaining to Candidate and Initiate Fees, you should select “Pay Other Fee(s)” and include the payment amount and instructions on how the payment should be applied.

 How to Use Your Role for Success